 1892: The alumni of the Hebrew Union College will have a re-union this afternoon at Temple Beth-El in New York City

-1892: The third annual Convention of American Rabbis is scheduled to end with an evening session at Temple Israel in Harlem.
+1892: The third annual Convention of American Rabbis will end with an evening session at Temple Israel in Harlem.

 1892: “L'Osservatore Romano, the Vatican's official newspaper, carries an article supporting the ancient myth that Jews kill Christians for their blood.”

 1893: “A Lively Week For Germany” published today described the opening of the new Reichstag in which “the Jew-baiter” Hermann Ahlwardt is sitting next to “Liebermann von Sonnenberg, his Anti-Semitic colleague.

 1894: Samuel Gompers expressed his support for the striking Pullman workers.
 He said that if Pullman’s claim that the company could not raise their pay because they were building the railway cars below cost merely to provide work for their laborers were true, Pullman had no reason to fear submitting the issues to arbitration.

 1894: Samuel Gompers is leaving on the evening New York Central train for Chicago where he will be attending the meeting of the Executive Council of the American Federation of Labor.